 Reappropration.
 The revised request includes the \$5,762 reappropriated by the Governor for upgraded productivity software.
-Although the equipment and operating software expenditures were finalized prior to FY 2013 closing, the upgraded productivity software was received and paid for in FY 2014.
-The Governor recommends funding as requested.
+Although the equipment and operating software expenditures were finalized prior to the FY 2013 closing, the upgraded productivity software was received and paid for in FY 2014.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Staffing and Other Operations.
-The Commission requests \$1.4 million, consistent with the enacted amount for staffing and all other operations.
+The Commission requested \$1.4 million, consistent with the enacted amount for staffing and all other operations.
 The Commission's request for salaries and benefits is \$3,529 less than enacted due to the replacement of a position at a lower pay grade and savings from revised benefit rates offset by \$3,529 more for staff training and an increase in the cost of utilities.
+The

-The Governor recommends \$7,026 less than requested to properly reflect the distribution of enacted and proposed statewide medical benefit savings.
+Governor recommended \$7,026 less than requested to properly reflect the distribution of enacted and proposed statewide medical benefit savings.
+The Assembly concurred.